grafana/grafana/docs/sources/administration/provisioning/index.md

 #### Custom HTTP headers for data sources

-Data sources managed by Grafanas provisioning can be configured to add HTTP headers to all requests going to that data source.
+Data sources managed by Grafana's provisioning can be configured to add HTTP headers to all requests going to that data source.
 The header name is configured in the `jsonData` field and the header value should be configured in `secureJsonData`.